Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Power of One.md

 Despite having a profound Spiritual experience and calling from waking moments of consciousness, I have also plunged myself into years of unconscious engagement in a broken society and economy, and lost the true experiential intimacy with the Ultimate Reality of [[What Matters]] most.

-These periods have inevitably led to foolish decisons from lower places of consciousness, relationship damage from the "smallness" of Being I was manifesting, and unnecessary confusion, strain, and suffering in my Life and Relationships.
+These periods have inevitably led to foolish decisions from lower places of consciousness, relationship damage from the "smallness" of Being I was manifesting, and unnecessary confusion, strain, and suffering in my Life and Relationships.

 Sometimes these holes can feel profoundly lonely.
 Lost.
 Mired in Chaos of our own creation.
 Suffering because of our own failures and inadequacies.
 Separated from the depths of purpose and meaning.
 Battling hopelessness.
 Unsure how we can Forgive or Be Forgiven as a result of the damage that has been done.